 Conclusion

 We’ve explained how to install Laravel and create your first project.
 That’s a solid first step for anyone who wants to learn Laravel development.
 For everyone else who needs a Laravel-based application but doesn’t have the time or the desire to learn the framework, we’ve offered two other routes.
-Both Laravel templates and Flatlogic Platform have a lot going for them.
+Both Laravel templates and the Flatlogic Platform have a lot going for them.
 We might be biased but we usually recommend the Platform.
-It offers greater flexibility by allowing you to create applications with any combinations of technologies, designs, and database schemas.
+It offers greater flexibility by allowing you to create applications with any combination of technologies, designs, and database schemas.

 Related articles